rackerlabs/docs-portal-onboarding-guide/docs/administrative/change_owner.rst

 .. _change_owner:

 ===================================
-Change your cloud account owner
+Change your Cloud Account Owner
 ===================================

 When a Primary User/Account Owner leaves the company or the name of the company or